DID Vs. Schizophrenia: What Is The Difference Between These Disorders?

 • Complications during pregnancy or birth: Individuals who experienced complications before or during their birth may be more likely to develop schizophrenia.
 These complications can vary but may include premature labor, a lack of oxygen during birth, or a low birth weight.

+On the other hand, DID may be primarily caused by trauma during key developmental stages of childhood, which is frequently referred to as “developmental traumatization.”
 One article reviewed scientific research on the etiology of DID, linking it to traumatic experiences in childhood, certain family dynamics, and specific attachment styles.
 Research suggests that a child may develop DID when exposed to a chaotic or coercive environment that may include physical and/or sexual abuse.
 These children are often neglected or have a disorganized attachment to their caregivers.
 The development of multiple self-states may be a way for a child to compartmentalize the thoughts and feelings related to the trauma they’ve experienced.

 In addition, researchers believe secondary sources of DID may be related to cognitive functioning and neurobiological anomalies that may emerge in tandem with the primary factor of developmental traumatization.

-How are DID and schizophrenia treated?
+How are schizophrenia and dissociative identity disorder treated?

 While some treatments may be effective for both DID and schizophrenia, each disorder typically requires a unique treatment plan.
 One form of treatment can involve the use of medications prescribed by a doctor or psychiatrist.
 Depending on the disorder being treated, these medications may include antipsychotics, antidepressants, or anti-anxiety medicines.
 However, while antipsychotic medication may be recommended for those with schizophrenia, there may be no medications specifically designed to treat DID.